 MAP Pricing: What Amazon Sellers Need to Know

-What is worse than being told that you must lose money on your property is the fact that MAP prices are only imposed on off-site advertising like Amazon, Newegg, eBay, etc. Brick and mortar stores don’t have the same restrictions.
+This brings us to today.
+MAP pricing is not commonly found, but is found on online platforms.
+MAP prices are only imposed on off-site advertising sites like Amazon, Newegg, eBay, etc. Brick and mortar stores don’t have the same restrictions.

 Although Amazon does not enforce MAP agreements on the platform, many manufacturers and distributors assert intellectual property complaints against Amazon sellers in an attempt to control distribution.
 These are the classic baseless rights owner complaints against Amazon sellers.

 For Amazon’s purposes, these agreements hold no basis for asserting this type of complaint.

 Nevertheless, failure to deal with these issues may lead to a suspended Amazon account.

 The first step to resolving a situation like this is to reach out to the complainant and show Amazon that you are attempting to resolve the issue off-platform.
 Amazon’s email to the suspended seller directs the suspended seller to try and resolve the issue with the complainant.
 Although this does not usually work, it gives the suspended Amazon seller an opportunity to appeal to Amazon.
 This in turn will require that Amazon steps in and takes appropriate action which may lead to a final resolution of the matter.

 Many large groups of corporate lawyers have told manufacturers that MAP pricing should force Amazon and other internet sellers to impose extra clicks on sellers’ customers.
 Online sellers can impose extra steps for their customers like “call for pricing” or “add to cart to see price”.
 But more clicks mean fewer sales.
 Manufacturers have also been told that they should try and impose their price restrictions broadly.